-Disclosure according to article 6 of the Taxonomy Regulation: The principle of "avoiding principal adverse impacts" only applies to those investments underlying the fund that take EU criteria for environmentally sustainable economic activities into account.
+Disclosure according to article 6 of the Taxonomy Regulation:

+The principle of "avoiding principal adverse impacts" only applies to those investments underlying the feeder fund and the master fund that take EU criteria for environmentally sustainable economic activities into account.

-The investments underlying the remainder of the fund do not take into account the EU criteria for environmentally sustainable economic activities.
+The investments underlying the remainder of the feeder fund and the master fund do not take into account the EU criteria for environmentally sustainable economic activities.

-Therefore, the promoted proportion of environmentally sustainable investments according to the Taxonomy Regulation is currently 0% of the fund's assets.
+The promoted proportion of environmentally sustainable investments according to the Taxonomy Regulation is therefore currently 0% of the master fund's and feeder fund's assets.
 It may, however, be the case that some sustainable investments are nevertheless aligned with an environmental objective of the Taxonomy Regulation.